Jump to: Read full review

 - Annual fee: $99 (Worse)

-- Welcome bonus: Earn 60,000 bonus points after spending $1,000 on purchases and paying the annual fee in full, both within 90 days of opening the account.
+- Welcome bonus: Earn 40,000 bonus points after spending $1,000 on purchases and paying the annual fee, both within the first 90 days.
 (Better)

 - Rewards earned/$1 spent: $0.024 (Better)